MicrosoftDocs/learn/learn-pr/wwl-data-ai/receive-data-with-azure-data-share-transforming-with-azure-data-factory/includes/7-exercise-join-transform-shared-owned-data.md

 Select 'ADLSGen2' as your linked service.

 Set the file path to taxidata/TripFares.csv.
-In the Azure Data Share exercise you have called it TripFares.csv in container taxidata.
+In the Azure Data Share exercise you have called it TripFares.csv in container 'taxidata'.

 Set First row as header to true as the input data has headers.